lordW1lly/lordW1lly/README.md

 <h2>Hello visitor!</h2>

-    Here you can see all the projects I've been working at.
+    Here you can see all the projects I've been working on.

-I am an appasionate learner, I think continuos training and practice are critical for evolving as  a developer.
+I am a passionate learner, I believe that continuous training and practice are essential to evolve as a developer .

-My firsts scripts started at Henry's Fullstack web developer bootcamp.
+My first scripts started at Henry's Fullstack web development camp.

-I priorize team work and respect among the people I work with.
+I prioritize teamwork and respect among the people I work with.